 Northvolt becomes the first European company in Europe to produce battery cells.
-Swedish battery start-up is backed by Volkswagen, Volvo, and Ikea.
+Swedish battery start-up is backed by Volkswagen, and Volvo.

 Northvolt becomes the first European start-up to start its production of lithium-ion battery cells.
 The company officially announced the assembly of the first prismatic cell at its Northvolt Ett ‘gigafactory’ in northern Sweden.
 The cell is also the first to have been fully designed, developed, and also produced at a European facility.
 Northvolt assembled the first cell on Tuesday night, just before the year ends.